 - Color and black-and-white photographs should be created and saved at 300 dots per inch (dpi).

-Note: A 4 × 6-inch image at a resolution of 300 dpi will be approximately 6 megabytes.
+Note: A 5.75 × 3.85-inch image at a resolution of 300 dpi will be approximately 6 megabytes.
 A figure of less than 300 dpi must not be increased artificially to 300 dpi; the resulting quality and resolution will be poor.

-- Combination artwork (an illustration containing both line art and photograph) should be created and saved as 600 to 1000 dpi.
+- Line art or combination artwork (an illustration containing both line art and photograph) should be created and saved at a minimum of 600dpi.

 - Clarity, contrast, and quality should be uniform among the parts of a multipart figure and among all of the figures within a manuscript.